Concentration of measure and generalized product of random vectors with an application to Hanson-Wright-like inequalities: Generalized Hanson-Wright theorems

+\end{proof} \begin{remark} For the reader information, we mention that in \cite{ADA14}, the concentration is even expressed on the random variable $\sup_{A \in \mathcal A} X^TAX$ where $\mathcal A$ is a bounded set of matrices (and $X \in \mathbb R^p$).

-If $\|A\|>1$, one can still show that $\frac{1}{\|A\|}X^TAY \in \mathcal E_q \left( \|A\|_F/\|A\|\right) + \mathcal E_{q/2}$ and retrieve the result thanks to Proposition~\ref{pro:stabilite_lipschitz_mappings}. \end{proof} \begin{remark} In \cite{VU14} and \cite{ADA14}, the result is obtained assuming convex concentration for $X=Y \in \mathbb R^p$, i.e., the inequalities of Definition~\ref{def:concentrated_sequence} are satisfied for all $1$-Lipschitz and convex functionals.
+In \cite{VU14} and \cite{ADA14}, the result is even obtained assuming convex concentration for $X=Y \in \mathbb R^p$, i.e., the inequalities of Definition~\ref{def:concentrated_sequence} are satisfied for all $1$-Lipschitz and convex functionals.
 This definition is less constrained, thus the class of convexly concentrated random vector is larger\footnote{It is even strictly larger as it was shown in \cite{TAL88} that the uniform distribution on $\{0, 1\}^p$ is convexly concentrated but not Lipschitz concentrated (with interesting concentration speed).} than the class of Lipschitz concentrated random vectors.
 A well-known theorem of \cite{TAL95} provides the concentration of the Lipschitz \textit{and convex} observations of any random vector $X$ built as an affine transformation of a random vector with bounded (with respect to $p$) and independent entries.

 These looser hypotheses are not very hard to handle in this particular case of quadratic functionals since these observations exhibit convex properties.
 The main issue is to find a result analogous to Lemma~\ref{lem:concentration_sous_ensemble} to show the convex concentration of $X^TAX$ on events $\{\|X\|\leq K\}$ for $K >0$ (note that these events are associated to convex subsets of $\mathbb R^p$).
-These details go beyond the scope of the article: we have shown in the ongoing work \cite{louart2022sharp} that Theorem~\ref{the:Concentration_produit_de_vecteurs_d_algebre_optimise} can extend to entry-wise products of $m$ convexly random vectors and to matrix products of $m$ convexly concentrated random matrices (for the latter operations, the concentration is not as good as in the Lipschitz case).
+These details go beyond the scope of the article: we have shown in the ongoing work \cite{louart2022sharp} that Theorem~\ref{the:Concentration_produit_de_vecteurs_d_algebre_optimise} can extend to entry-wise products of $m$ convexly random vectors and to matrix products of $m$ convexly concentrated random matrices (for the latter operations, the concentration is not as good as in the Lipschitz case). \end{remark} Let us end this section with a useful consequence of Proposition~\ref{pro:concentration_lineaire_YAX}. \begin{corollary} Given a deterministic matrix $A\in \mathcal M_{p}$ satisfying $\|A\|_F\leq 1$ and two random matrices $X=(x_1,\ldots,x_n),Y=(y_1,\ldots,y_n) \in \mathcal M_{p,n}$ satisfying $(X,Y) \propto \mathcal E_2$ and $\sup_{i\in[n]} \|\mathbb E[x_i]\|, \|\mathbb E[y_i]\| \leq O(1)$ such that we have the concentration:

-\end{remark} \begin{remark} In \cite{ADA14}, the concentration is even expressed on the random variable $\sup_{A \in \mathcal A} X^TAX$ where $\mathcal A$ is a bounded set of matrices (and $X \in \mathbb R^p$).
-The author indeed obtains the concentration inequality :